 Make the most of your winter with a ski adventure in the Great Northern Catskills.
 Home to two incredible ski mountains with hundreds of acres of terrain, it’s the perfect place for a ski getaway with family and friends.
-With new safety protocols this year due to COVID-19, it’s important to plan ahead, as ski mountains and lodging options have new policies.
+With ongoing safety protocols due to COVID-19, it’s important to plan ahead, as ski mountains and lodging options have ever-evolving policies.
 So, get your skis and boards ready, and head to the mountains!

 Tickets at Windham Mountain in Windham will be based on a Red & Green Capacity Calendar.
 Passholders can go anytime, but on Red Days there will be no tickets for sale in-person—they must be purchased in advance online.
 On Green Days, you can purchase tickets in-person or online—though advanced purchase is recommended.
-Hunter Mountain in Hunter is implementing a reservation system.
-A limited number of lift tickets will be available daily—purchases must be made online or through the call center, they will not be available for purchase at the ticket window.
-All transactions at Hunter Mountain will be cashless.
+Hunter Mountain purchases can be made online or through the call center.

 Don’t forget your scarves, neck warmers, and masks this ski season.
 Both Hunter Mountain and Windham Mountain are requiring that masks or face coverings must be worn on chairlifts, indoor spaces, and outdoors where social distancing isn’t possible.